quarkme84/qksplot/docs/_sources/hist.rst.txt

 The Histogramming module's design is intended only for histogramming in order to let the user decide which library they prefer for plotting.
 Hence, this module has no drawing/plotting capabilities.

-We recognized the need to plot easy and quickly and for this reason the rootplots package provides a separate module specifically created to quickly draw the histograms objects.
+We recognized the need to plot easy and quickly and for this reason the qksplot package provides a separate module specifically created to quickly draw the histograms objects.
 Go read about it here.

 Reference Documentation